POST-DOC

 LAURA K. GLOBIG : NYU Social Psychology Postdoctoral Fellow

-Laura is an incoming postdoctoral researcher with the Social Identity and Morality Lab.
-She will be receiving her PhD from University College London and was a visiting scholar at Massachusetts Institute of Technology.
+Laura is a postdoctoral researcher with the Social Identity and Morality Lab.
+She received her PhD from University College London and was a visiting scholar at Massachusetts Institute of Technology.
 Her research examines the neural and computational basis of motivated cognition, with the goal of applying the insights obtained from this work to design interventions that reduce biased information-processing and thus aid in reducing the spread of misinformation online.
-At the Social Identity and Morality Lab, she will continue to adopt a multi-modal approach to help address real world issues, such as the spread of misinformation, polarization, and climate change.
+At the Social Identity and Morality Lab, she continues to adopt a multi-modal approach to help address real world issues, such as the spread of misinformation, polarization, and climate change.

 POSTDOC